davewalker5/ADS-B-BaseStationReader/README.md

 [AirLabs API Documentation](https://airlabs.co/docs/)

+- To use the integration, an AirLabs subscription is needed, as this includes an API key needed to acces the AirLabs APIs
-- Various levels of subscription are provided, starting with a free offering with restricted monthly lookups
+- The integration will work with the free subscription, though with restricted monthly usage
 - The integration is configured via the following keys in the configuration file:

 | Section             | Sub-Section    | Purpose                                                                                     |